-Vitamin D as a therapeutic for the prevention of breast cancer assessing breast cancer biomarker endpoints or incidence have yet to be implemented.
-However, some large-scale vitamin D trials with other disease endpoints have had secondary analyses for breast cancer outcomes, and report that vitamin D supplementation associates with an approximate 18% reduction in breast cancer risk (HRs=0.82 [0.70-0.97]; 0.82 [0.68-0.99])(101,102).
+Despite strong preclinical evidence suggesting vitamin D supplementation could offer protection against the development of breast cancer, phase III randomized clinical trials with primary outcomes assessing breast cancer biomarker endpoints or incidence have yet to be implemented.
+However, some large-scale vitamin D trials with other disease endpoints have had secondary analyses for breast cancer outcomes, and report that vitamin D supplementation associates with an approximate 18% reduction in breast cancer risk [HRs = 0.82 (0.70-0.97); 0.82 (0.68-0.99); refs.
+101, 102].
 However, other large-scale studies report no association (103-107).